munificent/craftinginterpreters/book/calls-and-functions.md

 ^code run (1 before, 1 after)

-First, we store the curreent topmost CallFrame in a <span name="local">local</span> variable inside the main bytecode execution function.
+First, we store the current topmost CallFrame in a <span name="local">local</span> variable inside the main bytecode execution function.
-We replace the macros for reading bytecode with versions that read from that frame's `ip` since that will reliably point to the current chunk being executed.
+Then we replace the bytecode access macros with versions that access `ip` through that variable.

 <aside name="local">